nf-core/rnaseq/docs/output.md

-# nfcore/rnaseq Output
+# nf-core/rnaseq Output

-nfcore/rnaseq is an RNA-seq analysis pipeline.
 This document describes the output produced by the pipeline.
 Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

 ## Pipeline overview
 The pipeline is built using [Nextflow](https://www.nextflow.io/)